KarolinaBorisova/art-competition/README.md

 ### Drawing details
 >Click on the drawing and you can see details and different options.
->User can edit and delete.
+>Creators can edit and delete.
 Others can vote for the drawing.
+>Registerd users can write comments and only crators can delete them.
 ![detail](https://user-images.githubusercontent.com/85222435/227804395-34b5e754-14a2-428b-b7d3-94f866832918.png)
 ![detail](https://user-images.githubusercontent.com/85222435/227804400-f4f48351-27b3-4073-8a5c-6db12e1c18e5.png)